Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-linux.rst

     .. group-tab:: Ubuntu

-        Check out the video below, and follow along with the steps in this guide to setup a network folder on your Linux machine, such that you may create encrypted, private backups of all your Embassy data.
+        Check out the video below, and follow along with the steps in this guide to setup a Network Folder on your Linux machine, such that you may create encrypted, private backups of all your Embassy data.

         .. youtube:: LLIMC5P3NdY
           :width: 100%